Our Courses of Study

 Starting Your Studies

-We warmly welcome all new students to the Faculty of Physics and Earth Sciences.
+We warmly welcome all new students to the Faculty of Physics and Earth System Sciences.
 Here you will find all information and event announcements related to starting your studies at our faculty.

 Mathematics Preparation Course